 You have picked up your dog on the same day of surgery.
 Your dog may experience minor personality changes such as crankiness, aggression, or sensitivity.
 These changes are due to anesthesia and should not last more than 48 hours.

 Lethargy (sleepiness), appetite loss, diarrhea, vomiting, coughing COULD occur up to 24 hours following surgery.
-If these symptoms last more than 24 hours after surgery please call our clinic and leave a message on line 1.
+If these symptoms last more than 24 hours after surgery please call our clinic and leave a message.

 Check your dog’s incision every day, 2 times a day, for the next 10 days.
 What it looks like now looks normal.
 There should be no drainage, redness, or opening.
 There are no sutures to remove.
-Please call us if you are concerned about the incision and leave a message on line 1.
+Please call us if you are concerned about the incision and leave a message.

 Don’t put anything on the suture site—no hydrogen peroxide, antibacterial ointment, etc. Never give your dog human medication (Advil, Tylenol, painkillers).
 Over-the-counter medication can kill dogs.

 Tonight feed ½ of what you normally feed with a bowl of water.
-Tomorrow go back to your normal feeding schedule.
+Tomorrow go back to your normal feeding.
 Your dog might have an upset stomach from the anesthesia and may not want to eat right away.
 Closely monitor their eating habits.